wftyrrell/space-invaders/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Open the project in your preferred IDE (Eclipse or Visual Studio Code).
+2. Open the project in your preferred IDE (I used CCS).
 3. Build the project.
 4. Flash the compiled binary to the MSP430F5529 microcontroller.
 5. Run the game and enjoy!